 Three months later, at the 2015 Paris Climate Conference (COP21), 195 nations negotiated an historic climate agreement—one that declared that not only do we need to hold the increase in the global average temperature to “well below 2°C above pre-industrial levels” but we also need to pursue efforts to limit the increase to 1.5°C.

 Energy is central to social and economic well-being.
-Yet more than 1 billion people have no access to electricity, while over 3 billion people have to cook with polluting, inefficient fuels such as firewood.
+Yet almost one billion people have no access to electricity, while three billion people have to cook with polluting, inefficient fuels such as firewood.
 And without rapid progress on SDG 7, it will impossible to deliver on other SDGs by 2030.

 Energy is also the dominant contributor to climate change.